redazzo/rfd/readme.md

 * Change to an internal process
 * A design for testing

+## RFD Tools

+I'm a naturally lazy person, and the process as described in the original post was a little more arduous than I liked.
+Manual processes also introduce the chance for human error and/or variation to be introduced, and make it difficult for automation.

-To facilitate the the above, we've created a simple commandline tool that integrates with Git to automate the initialisation of a repository, creation of an RFD, and management of an RFD process.
+So, to facilitate the creation and management of rfd's we've created a simple commandline tool that integrates with Git to automate the initialisation of a repository, creation of an RFD, and management of an RFD process.

 ## Structure of an RFD and the RFD Repository